SEI-R-2-22/u1_lesson_flex_grid/README.md

   </nav>
   ```

-Open it up in your browser to check it out - definitely not what we're looking for!
+Open it up in your browser to check it out - that's definitely not what we're looking for!

 **Which element needs to be our flex container?**